TykTechnologies/tyk-k8s-demo/.github/README.md

       --dry-run     	bool   	 set the execution mode to dry run.
 This will dump the kubectl and helm commands rather than execute them
   -n, --namespace   	string 	 namespace the tyk stack will be installed in, defaults to 'tyk' -f, --flavor      	enum   	 k8s environment flavor.
-This option can be set 'openshift' and defaults to 'vanilla' -e, --expose      	enum   	 set this option to 'port-forward' to expose the services as port-forwards or to 'load-balancer' to expose the services as load balancers or 'ingress' which exposes services as a k8s ingress object
+This option can be set 'openshift' and defaults to 'vanilla' -e, --expose      	enum   	 set this option to 'port-forward' to expose the services as port-forwards or to 'load-balancer' to expose the services as load balancers or 'ingress' which exposes services as a k8s ingress object.
+Defaults to 'port-forward'
   -r, --redis       	enum   	 the redis mode that tyk stack will use.
 This option can be set 'redis', 'redis-sentinel' and defaults to 'redis-cluster'
   -s, --storage     	enum   	 database the tyk stack will use.
-This option can be set 'postgres' and defaults to 'mongo' -d, --deployments 	string 	 comma separated list of deployments to launch -c, --cloud       	enum   	 stand up k8s infrastructure in 'aws', 'gcp' or 'azure'.
+This option can be set 'mongo' and defaults to 'postgres' -d, --deployments 	string 	 comma separated list of deployments to launch -c, --cloud       	enum   	 stand up k8s infrastructure in 'aws', 'gcp' or 'azure'.
 This will require Terraform and the CLIs associate with the cloud of choice
 ```